Victoria Clarke (psychologist)

-Victoria Clarke is a UK based chartered psychologist and an Associate Professor in Qualitative and Critical Psychology at the University of the West England, Bristol.
+Victoria Clarke is a UK-based chartered psychologist and an Associate Professor in Qualitative and Critical Psychology at the University of the West England, Bristol.
 Her work focuses on qualitative psychology and critical psychology, and her background and training is in the fields of women studies, feminist psychology, LGBTQ psychology, and qualitative methods.
 She is particularly known for her ongoing collaboration with Professor Virginia Braun around qualitative methods.
 Braun and Clarke developed a widely cited approach to thematic analysis in 2006 and have published extensively around thematic analysis since then.
 They have also collaborated on an award-winning qualitative research textbook and more recently have published around the qualitative story completion method with the Story Completion Research Group.

 Biography

-Higher Education
+Higher education

 Victoria Clarke completed an undergraduate degree in psychology at Brunel University; she graduated in July 1997.
 After graduation, Clarke started a PhD in the Department of Social Sciences at Loughborough University supervised by Professor Celia Kitzinger (and later Professor Jonathan Potter and Professor Sue Wilkinson).
-Her PhD - in women's studies and psychology - focused on lesbian and gay parenting.
-This research further advanced the intersection between queer psychology and qualitative methods - she explored the social construction of LGBT parenting from both a queer studies and critical psychological perspective.
+Her PhD - in women's studies and psychology – focused on lesbian and gay parenting.
+This research further advanced the intersection between queer psychology and qualitative methods – she explored the social construction of LGBT parenting from both a queer studies and critical psychological perspective.
 Clarke graduated from Loughborough in July 2002.
 Lastly, Clarke got her postgraduate certificate in higher education at University of the West England, Bristol, graduating in July 2004.

 Career

 Between October 1997 and March 2002, Clarke was a PhD student in the Department of Social Sciences at Loughborough University.
-Her PhD research explored the social construction of lesbian and gay parenting - in psychology and mainstream media.
+Her PhD research explored the social construction of lesbian and gay parenting – in psychology and mainstream media.
 She published papers on television talk show debates about same-sex parenting, on arguments used by opponents of same-sex parenting to justify their opposition to equality for lesbian and gay families and arguments about children's need for male role models and 'concerns' about homophobic bullying.
-She also published several papers critically exploring the representation of same-sex parenting in psychological research - exploring themes of sameness and difference, the rhetoric of pseudoscience and constructions of lesbians as parents in psychological literature from 1886–2006.
+She also published several papers critically exploring the representation of same-sex parenting in psychological research - exploring themes of sameness and difference, the rhetoric of pseudoscience and constructions of lesbians as parents in psychological literature from 1886 to 2006.

 After completing her PhD at Loughborough University, Clarke worked with Dr Carole Burgoyne and Professor Janet Reibstein, as a Research Fellow at the University of Exeter.
 The project - funded by the Lord Chancellor's Department - focused on money management in first time heterosexual marriage.

 She joined the University of the West of England as a lecturer in Social Psychology in 2003.
 Currently Clarke is an Associate Professor in Qualitative and Critical Psychology at the University of the West England, Bristol.
 Her research and teaching is centered around qualitative methods, queer psychology, human sexuality and gender studies.